Please find the trip report to a day trip to the Albufera de Valencia, September 10th.

 I have spent a great time birding in the Albufera de Valencia with Verna and Bob from Canada.
 The Albufera de Valencia is one of the hot spots for birders in Spain, with a good number of rarities showing up during this time of the year.
 I hope you find useful this trip report Albufera de Valencia.
 For more information about this itinerary, please visit our 5-day bird watching tour around Valencia and Alicante.

 It’s 7:00 and I am picking Verna and Bob from Oliva where they are staying.
-After 50 minutes driving we arrive to our first stop, “el Tancat de la Ratlla”, a reserve surrounded by paddy fields and managed particullary for waders.
+After 50 minutes driving we arrive to our first stop, “el Tancat de la Ratlla”.
+This reserve is surrounded by paddy fields and managed particularly for waders.
 There has been very interesting records in the area during the previous weeks.

 Have a nice day